General Questions

 - Decide which book coaching package you want.

-- Fill out the Book Coaching Author Questionnaire on the Book Coaching page of my website.
+- Fill out my Book Coaching Author Questionnaire.

-- Wait while I prepare your invoice and contract to send to you.
+- I will draw up an invoice and contract to send to you.

-- Once you have paid and completed the required paperwork, I will follow up with your Welcome Letter, which includes next steps, your first assignment, unique single-use links to book your sessions, and more.
+- Once you have paid the invoice and signed the contract, I will follow up with your Welcome Letter, which includes next steps, your first assignment, and your unique single-use links to book your sessions.